Sleavely/Bark-JS/README.md

 # Bark JS

- Parse barcode inputs into a unified format.
+ Parse barcode inputs into a unified GS1-128 format.

 ## What it does

-Bark normalises and treats all barcode inputs as the GS1-128 format.

-Bark attempts to figure out which standard the string uses (EAN-8, EAN-13, ITF-14, GS1-128, etc.) and extracts the relevant data.
-It is accessed by querying Bark for the GS1 Application Identifier's Data Title.
-For a reference of the Data Titles, see the right-most column here: [GS1 General Specifications Section 3.2: GS1 Application Identifier Definitions (PDF)](https://www.gs1.org/sites/default/files/docs/barcodes/GS1_General_Specifications.pdf)
+Bark parses GS1-128 barcodes and extracts the catalogued data according to the [GS1 General Specifications (PDF)](https://www.gs1.org/sites/default/files/docs/barcodes/GS1_General_Specifications.pdf)

 ## How to use it